nicolaei/master/docs/thesis/source/02_existing_research.md

 *Probe responses* on the other hand are sent by access points that receive the *probe request*.
-These frames' content is almost identical to beacon frames, though they do contain some more information than beacon frames.
-This information isn't really relevant for what I wish to accomplish with this thesis, so I won't outline it.
+These frames' content is almost identical to beacon frames, though they do contain some more information than the probe request's frames.
+This information isn't really relevant for what I wish to accomplish with this thesis, so I won't outline it [^beacon-information].

-\todo{

-    Hmmm, not quite sure if I should actually outline what that information is, and then say that it's not relevant instead.
-}

-[notused]: Information about active and passive scanning is gathered from
-           [-@IEEE802.11Handbook]
+The window in which the station that sent out the *probe request* is listening for *probe responses* is called the *scanning timer*.
+This timer has two components:

+ * *Minimum Channel Time*: The minimum time a station will listen to the channel for a response from access points.

+ * *Max Channel Time*: The maximum time a station will listen to a channel for a response from an access point.
+This timer only activates if a probe response is received.

+This timer decides how long the station will listen in on the channel it is currently scanning.

+[^beacon-information]: If you're interested in the rest of the information that
+    can be found in a beacon frame, please consult [@802.11Handbook, p.
+52-53].

 ### Current use of scanning in IEEE802.11 networks